MakeSchool-Tutorials/Makestagram-Swift-V3/P12-Taking-Photos/content.md

 ![image](assets/photo_taking_structure.png)

 1. The user taps the camera button, which triggers an event in the `MainTabBarController`.
-(Currently, we are logging "take photo" to the console during this step.)
+(Currently, we are printing "take photo" to the console during this step.)
-2. The `HomeViewController` notifies a helper class, called `MGPhotoHelper`, that the camera button was pressed.
+1. The `HomeViewController` notifies a helper class, called `MGPhotoHelper`, that the camera button was pressed.
 (We use the `MGPhotoHelper` to handle all of our photo related features to help make our code more modular and easier to read.)
-3. The `MGPhotoHelper` presents the alert dialog that allows the user to choose between taking a photo with the camera or picking one from the library.
+1. The `MGPhotoHelper` presents the alert dialog that allows the user to choose between taking a photo with the camera or picking one from the library.
 (The popover is implemented as a `UIAlertController`, a standard iOS component.)
-4. Once the user has selected one of the two options, we present a `UIImagePickerController`, another standard iOS component.
+1. Once the user has selected one of the two options, we present a `UIImagePickerController`, another standard iOS component.
 (The `UIImagePickerController` handles the actual image picking - either by letting the user take a picture, or by letting them pick one from their library.)
-5. Once the user is finished, the selected image gets returned to the `MGPhotoHelper`
+1. Once the user is finished, the selected image gets returned to the `MGPhotoHelper`
-6. The `MGPhotoHelper` notifies the `MainTabBarController` that a photo has been picked, and returns the image to the `MainTabBarController`.
+1. The `MGPhotoHelper` notifies the `MainTabBarController` that a photo has been picked, and returns the image to the `MainTabBarController`.

 As you can see, there are many steps to getting our photo features up and running.
 If we skipped diagramming our structure and went straight to coding, we would probably make the mistake of putting all of our code into the `MainTabBarController`, which would lead to an *extremely messy project*!